 Why might this be relevant?

-The project fully answers the question by developing a platform to collect and visualize data on new forms of transport, including e-scooters and autonomous vehicles.
+The project focuses on developing a platform to collect and visualize data on new forms of transport like e-scooters, which can help in understanding and planning for their integration into cities.

 Public description Economic, social and environmental benefits are associated with safe active travel, with external benefits in the EU calculated at €0.18/km for cycling and €0.37/km for walking (driving costs €0.11/km)...